PSY - Psychology

 PSY 568.
 Computer Applications to the Behavioral Sciences (3).

 Introduction to state of the art programming environments designed for psychological research.
 Students learn how to perform basic statistical analyses, program visual and auditory experiments, and analyze data.
 Applications include such areas as mathematical modeling and creating experiments.
 Previous programming experience is encouraged, but not required.
-Repeatable for different topics.
+Repeatable for credit with a change of content.
 Prerequisite: 9 hours in the social sciences.

 PSY 608.
 Special Investigation (1-3).